kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 `TopologyManagerPolicyBetaOptions` [feature gates](/docs/reference/command-line-tools-reference/feature-gates/)
 are enabled.

-The topology manager is not aware by default of NUMA distances, and does not take them into account when making Pod admission decisions.
-This limitation surfaces in multi-socket, as well as single-socket multi NUMA systems, and can cause significant performance degradation in latency-critical execution and high-throughput applications if the topology manager decides to align resources on non-adjacent NUMA nodes.
+The Topology Manager is not aware by default of NUMA distances, and does not take them into account when making Pod admission decisions.
+This limitation surfaces in multi-socket, as well as single-socket multi NUMA systems, and can cause significant performance degradation in latency-critical execution and high-throughput applications if the Topology Manager decides to align resources on non-adjacent NUMA nodes.

 If you specify the `prefer-closest-numa-nodes` policy option, the `best-effort` and `restricted` policies favor sets of NUMA nodes with shorter distance between them when making admission decisions.

 You can enable this option by adding `prefer-closest-numa-nodes=true` to the Topology Manager policy options.

-By default (without this option), Topology Manager aligns resources on either a single NUMA node or, in the case where more than one NUMA node is required, using the minimum number of NUMA nodes.
+By default (without this option), the Topology Manager aligns resources on either a single NUMA node or, in the case where more than one NUMA node is required, using the minimum number of NUMA nodes.

 ### `max-allowable-numa-nodes` (beta) {#policy-option-max-allowable-numa-nodes}

 The `max-allowable-numa-nodes` option is beta since Kubernetes 1.31.
-In Kubernetes {{< skew currentVersion >}}
-this policy option is visible by default provided that the `TopologyManagerPolicyOptions` and `TopologyManagerPolicyBetaOptions` [feature gates](/docs/reference/command-line-tools-reference/feature-gates/) are enabled.
+In Kubernetes {{< skew currentVersion >}}, this policy option is visible by default provided that the `TopologyManagerPolicyOptions` and `TopologyManagerPolicyBetaOptions` [feature gates](/docs/reference/command-line-tools-reference/feature-gates/) are enabled.

 The time to admit a pod is tied to the number of NUMA nodes on the physical machine.
-By default, Kubernetes does not run a kubelet with the topology manager enabled, on any (Kubernetes) node where more than 8 NUMA nodes are detected.
+By default, Kubernetes does not run a kubelet with the Topology Manager enabled, on any (Kubernetes) node where more than 8 NUMA nodes are detected.

 {{< note >}}
-If you select the the `max-allowable-numa-nodes` policy option, nodes with more than 8 NUMA nodes can be allowed to run with the topology manager enabled.
-The Kubernetes project only has limited data on the impact of using the topology manager on (Kubernetes) nodes with more than 8 NUMA nodes.
+If you select the `max-allowable-numa-nodes` policy option, nodes with more than 8 NUMA nodes can be allowed to run with the Topology Manager enabled.
+The Kubernetes project only has limited data on the impact of using the Topology Manager on (Kubernetes) nodes with more than 8 NUMA nodes.
 Because of that lack of data, using this policy option with Kubernetes {{< skew currentVersion >}} is **not** recommended and is at your own risk.
 {{< /note >}}